opensecuritycontroller/community/development/osgi/osgi-dev.md

       16|Active     |    1|JavaMail API (1.5.6)|1.5.6
       ...
    ```

->Note: Remember that the pom.xml file is a repository of your libs.
-It is up to you to decide where you want your lib to be.
-An example would be within OSGi Container or inside some uber bundle, i. e. `osc-uber`.
+>Note: Remember that the pom.xml file is a repository of your libraries.
+It is up to you to decide where you want your library to be.
+An example would be within the OSGi container or within the `osc-uber` bundle.

 #### Missing Non-Runtime Requirements

-In some situations, you may want to include some library however, its dependency may force the inclusion of some other lib to your Uber bundle.
-You can exclude packages that requires other libs in this situation as shown below:
+In some situations, you may want to include some library however, its dependency may force the inclusion of some other library to the `osc-uber` bundle.
+You can exclude packages that requires other libraries in the situation as shown below:

-1. Navigate to `osc-uber\bnd.bnd` and remove line `!org.apache.commons.beanutils,\`.
-Recompile and Run OSGi with GoGo Shell.
+1. Navigate to `osc-uber\bnd.bnd` and remove the line `!org.apache.commons.beanutils,\`.
+Recompile and **Run OSGi** with GoGo shell.

 2. The console log should appear as: